timmonfette1/iptool-ffi/README.md

 the new path.
 This might result in needing to re-compile the bindings (for Go, C, etc.).<br />

-In a future update I will probably restructure how the bindings are compiled for use so that the shared object file ends up in a "lib/" directory of it's own, but that will wait until I finsih implementing all of the bindings I want to support.
+In a future update I will probably restructure how the bindings are compiled for use so that the shared object file ends up in a "lib/" directory of it's own to better go along with well structured software, but that will wait until I finish implementing all of the bindings I want to support.

 How to Build
 -------------